brightmart/bert_language_understanding/README.md

 An tensorflow implementation of Pre-training of Deep Bidirectional Transformers for Language Understanding

-and Attention is all you need(Transformer)
+(Bert) and Attention is all you need(Transformer).
+BERT achieve new state of art result on more than 10 nlp tasks recently.

 Update: The majority part of replicate main ideas of these two papers was done, there is a apparent performance gain

 for pre-train a model & fine-tuning compare to train the model from scratch.

-We have done experiment to replace backbone network of bert from Transformer to TextCNN, and the result is that pre-train
+We have done experiment to replace backbone network of bert from Transformer to TextCNN, and the result is that

-the model with masked language model using lots of raw data can boost performance in a notable amount.
+pre-train the model with masked language model using lots of raw data can boost performance in a notable amount.
 More generally,

-we believe that pre-train and fine-tuning strategy is model independent and pre-train task independent. with that being said,
+we believe that pre-train and fine-tuning strategy is model independent and pre-train task independent. with that being

-you can replace backbone network as you like. and add more pre-train tasks or define some new pre-train tasks as you can, pre-train will not be limited to masked language model
+said, you can replace backbone network as you like. and add more pre-train tasks or define some new pre-train tasks as

-and or predict next sentence task.
+you can, pre-train will not be limited to masked language model and or predict next sentence task.

 While there is an open source(<a href='https://github.com/tensorflow/tensor2tensor'>tensor2tensor</a>) and official